Duality between Lagrangian and Legendrian invariants: Legendrian (co)algebra

 \begin{rem} When $\Lambda=\Lambda^{-}$, $CE^*$ was called $LCA^*$ in \cite{EtLe} - this is cohomologically graded version of the usual Legendrian homology algebra $LHA_*$ in \cite{BEE}.
 By definition, we have $LHA_*= CE^{-*}$. \end{rem}

-\begin{proof} In case there are only components in $\Lambda^{-}$ involved the result follows from standard arguments involving the boundary of 1-dimensional moduli spaces.
+\begin{proof} In case there are only components in $\Lambda^{-}$ involved the result follows from standard arguments involving the boundary of 1-dimensional moduli spaces, see e.g., \cite{EESPxR,Ersft,BEE}.
 Consider therefore the case when there are chains in the loop space involved.